-Due to current circumstances regarding the COVID-19 virus, we are currently operating a limited service and response times are longer than normal.
+Due to current circumstances regarding the COVID-19 pandemic, we are currently operating a limited service and response times are longer than normal.

 All of our services and latest information are available on our website using the main navigation or found on our dedicated COVID-19 FAQ page.
-If you can’t find the information you need, the fastest way to get hold of us is to email us at register@GasSafeRegister.co.uk.
-For consumers who are unable to use our website, the Gas Safety Advice line is available 9am-5pm on 0800 300 363 where we will aim to respond to you as soon as we are able.
+If you can’t find the information you need, the fastest way to get hold of us is to email firstname.lastname@example.org or you can call us on 0800 408 5500.

 Whether you’re camping at a festival, taking to the waterways or enjoying a caravan holiday, you’ll want to bear in mind a few simple LPG safety measures.

 It’s also worth noting that if you have a business that operates any LPG appliances, you’ll need to adhere to LPG safety regulations under the Health and Safety at Work Act 1974.

 Liquefied petroleum gas, or LPG, such as propane or butane, is a flammable fuel that’s used in heating appliances, cooking equipment, and vehicles.
 You’re likely to come across LPG in camping equipment, BBQ's, and patio heaters, and it’s also frequently used in dwellings like caravans, cabins, boats and rural homes.

 Remember, if you rent out your dwelling - even if it’s just a short-term let - you’re classed as a landlord with legal duties when it comes to liquid petroleum gas safety - and gas safety in general.